Human rights in Islamic State-controlled territory: Slave trade

-However, some slaves have been sold for as little as a pack of cigarettes.
+However, some slaves were sold for as little as a pack of cigarettes.

 Sex slaves were sold to Saudi Arabia, other Persian Gulf countries and Turkey.

 LGBT rights

 Allegations of organ trafficking

 The group released a fatwa in which it permitted the removal of organs from non-Muslim captives.
 The document says that "The apostate's life and organs don't have to be respected and may be taken with impunity."
-The document seems to define apostate as non-Muslim though Shia Muslim captives may also be endangered by the fatwa due to ISIL's extreme interpretation of Islam.
-The document also claims ISIL authorizes the removal of organs from captives even when it may kill them.
+The document seems to define apostate as non-Muslim though Shia Muslim captives may also be endangered by the fatwa due to IS's extreme interpretation of Islam.
+The document also claims IS authorizes the removal of organs from captives even when it may kill them.
 Iraq has accused the group of harvesting human organs for profit.

+Exploitation of natural disaster events

+Islamic State was reported for exploiting the brutally devastating 6 February 2023 Turkey-Syria earthquake event for its apocalyptic propaganda content that considered violating earthquake victim rights, contrary with contemporary sciences (protoscientific oversimplification), verbal "frontier justice" action, "opportunity in adversity" — told it as: "God's (Allah) rage against Turkey for renounced Sharia laws, replaced it with unbeliever (Kuffar) laws and enforced it, adopted unbeliever lifestyles, declared war against IS and allied with the army of unbelievers (NATO)" in its propaganda narrative.